Good and Bad Passwords How-To

 desktop system should be able to crack all possible pure alpha

 length to NT's maximum of 14 would make no difference.
-Though NT

-Password Generator by several years.
 It seems to me, someone put

 end user, ease of use, way ahead of security here.